Shoplifting: Middle East

-In the Islamic legal system called Sharia, hudud ("limits" or "restrictions") calls for sariqa ("theft") to be punished by amputation of the thief's hand.
+In the Islamic legal system called Sharia, hudud ("limits" or "restrictions") calls for sariqa ("theft") to be punished by amputation of the thief's right hand.
 This punishment is categorized as hadd, meaning a punishment that restrains or prevents further crime.
 Sariqa is interpreted differently in different countries and by different scholars, and some say it does not include shoplifting.
 In Saudi Arabia, shoplifters' hands may be amputated, though.

 Prevention

 Shoplifting may be prevented and detected.
 Closed-circuit television (CCTV) monitoring is an important anti-shoplifting technology.
 Electronic article surveillance (EAS) is another method of inventory protection.
 Radio-frequency identification (RFID) is an anti-employee-theft and anti-shoplifting technology used in retailers such as Walmart, which already heavily use RFID technology for inventory purposes.
 Loss prevention personnel can consist of both uniformed officers and plain-clothed store detectives.
 Large department stores will use both and smaller stores will use one or the other depending on their shrink strategy.
 Store detectives will patrol the store acting as if they are real shoppers.
 Physical measures include implementing a one-way entry and exit system, protected with devices such as "shark teeth" gates to ensure trolleys can only pass through one way.

-The presence of uniformed officers acts as a deterrent to shoplifting activity and they are mostly used by high-end retail establishments.
-Shoppers in some stores are asked when leaving the premises to have their purchases checked against the receipt.
-Expensive merchandise will be in a locked case requiring an employee to get items at a customer's request.
-The customer is required to purchase the merchandise immediately, or it is left at the checkout area for the customer to purchase when done shopping.
-Many stores also lock CDs, DVDs, and video games in locking cases, which can only be opened by the checkout operator once the item has gone through the checkout.
-Some stores will use dummy cases, also known as "dead boxes", in which the box or case on the shelf is entirely empty and the customer will not be given the item they have paid for until the transaction has been completed, usually by other store staff.

-Store staff may be given the following criteria that must be met before apprehending a shoplifting suspect: